BMD-3: Development

 Even before the start of the BMD-2's production, a new model of airborne infantry fighting vehicle was already envisaged by the Soviet military planners.
 This new type would first replace the BMD-1, and later the BMD-2.
 Two configurations were considered: one using the same armament as the future BMP-3, and another equipped with the BMP-2's turret.
 The latter option was chosen, because it would allow for a lighter vehicle (12.5 tonnes, compared to 18 tonnes for the other one).
 Six Object 950 prototypes were built in 1985 and 1986.
 The vehicle was manufactured at the Volgograd Tractor Factory in Volgograd, starting in 1990, the last year before the fall of the Soviet Union.
 While orders for several hundreds of BMD-3s were originally planned, the poor financial situation of the 1990s resulted in severe reductions of these orders.
 Only 137 BMD-3s were manufactured, with production stopping in 1997.
-The BMD-3 may not be in service anymore, or only with a very limited amount of vehicles.
+The BMD-3 may not be in service anymore, or only with a very limited number of vehicles.